Analysis | A year after Trump said coronavirus was ‘under control,’ a look back at the first news stories

 NBA star Rudy Gobert: At first, the Utah Jazz center didn’t take the coronavirus threat very seriously.
 During a media event in early March, he went out of his way to touch each microphone or voice recorder being used by the journalists present, his way of indicating that he wasn’t concerned about the highly infectious bug.

-On March 11 — the same day as Hanks’s diagnosis was revealed — the NBA suspended its season indefinitely after Gobert tested positive for the virus.
-That diagnosis itself triggered some outrage: testing was in very limited supply, but the Jazz managed to gin up 58 tests to detect the virus among its players and staff.
+On March 11 — the same day Hanks’s diagnosis was revealed — the NBA suspended its season indefinitely after Gobert tested positive for the virus.
+That diagnosis itself triggered some outrage: Testing was in very limited supply, but the Jazz managed to gin up 58 tests to detect the virus among its players and staff.

 “Being the first professional NBA player testing positive brought a lot of thoughts in my mind,” he said late last year.
 “It was, you know, just looking at stuff and wondering if you’re going to be okay, if you’re not going to be okay.
 Thinking about my family that wasn’t able to be with me.
 It was a lot to process at the time.”